Apps that make life more accessible

 For help with communication, you could try looking at:

-You could try apps like:
+You could try meditation and mindfulness apps like:

 All the apps are available on Apple and Android.

-Some apps are specifically designed to help those who experience sensory overload.
+Some apps are designed to help those who experience sensory overload.
 Some apps will calm or relax the user.
 Others might stimulate the user with things like kaleidoscopes, infinity tunnel and touch effects.

 You could try: